 Regenerative endodontic procedures complement specialty practice in Conyers, GA

 At Conyers Endodontic Center, we are pleased to bring the latest technologies and knowledge of endodontic science to bear to the benefit of our general dental partners and patients.
 One exciting area of modern endodontics is presented by regenerative procedures in Conyers, GA.
 As a new and rapidly evolving area, regenerative endodontic treatments still have a lot of “unknowns.”
-Drs Rolin Desir, Alison St. John, and Candace De Veaux encourage you to consider the information on this website, among other sources of clinical content, when making an informed decision about your options.
+Drs Rolin Desir, Alison St. Paul, and Candace De Veaux encourage you to consider the information on this website, among other sources of clinical content, when making an informed decision about your options.

 We are encouraged by the potential opportunities and what the future holds for regenerative therapies.
 The American Association of Endodontists feels the same.
 It has reportedly invested millions of dollars in multi-year grants to support clinical regeneration-related research.

 If ever there was a dental discipline well-positioned to take on regenerative dentistry, it would be endodontics.
 After all, we endodontists have made it our specialty to save teeth – and what could be more regenerative than that?
 Technically, regenerative developments in dentistry revolve around the concept of tissue engineering.
 The Mayo Clinic defines tissue engineering as those new approaches to repair, restore, or regenerate the function of tissues that are lost as the result of injuries, chronic medical conditions, or age-related changes.